 Environment and alter care is a ministry that looks to provide a visually pleasant space to inspire the congregation to worship.
 Plants are grown and cared for in the rectory green house, then rotated to the sanctuary.

-Please call the front office to get in contact with Diane Lott.
+Please call the parish office to get in contact with Diane Lott or Ginger Dorcas.

 A sacristan is an officer who is charged with the care of the sacristy, the church, and their contents.
-The duties of our sacristan include:
+The duties of a sacristan include:

-- The preparation of necessities for the various sacraments
+- The preparation of necessities for the various Sacraments, such as Baptism and Holy Matrimony

-- The preservation of order in the church during distribution of communion
+- The preservation of order in the church during distribution of the Blessed Sacrament

 - Supervision and training of the altar servers